ZheikoN/octanewear_race_team/README.md

 -   Keep testing and validations to the very last step - instead of re-validating throughout the process

+-   In future projects, all images will be converted to appropriate light-weight formats before using

 ---
 * [Go back to top](#table-of-contents)
 ---